 Both are effective, but visuals tends to be more easily digestible than words, especially if you have to share your concept with somebody else.

-People use sitemaps for three primary reasons: one—to plan content.
+1. To plan content.
 Laying out all your website pages in advance ensures that you're giving every bit of content consideration before actually putting in the work.
-This step includes research, writing, getting images, overall design, and all of the other elements that go into creating a great website.
+This step includes research, writing, getting images, overall design, and all the other elements that go into creating a great website.

 The first step to making a fully-functional sitemap is laying out all the content ideas for your website.
 At this stage, it's okay to do a huge brainstorm and think about all of the things you could ever want — you'll have time to refine your ideas later.

-Now that you have a big list of all the things you want to include, it's time to start organizing them:
+Now that you have a big list things you want to include, it's time to start organizing them:

 Now, it's time to prune your ideas.
 At this stage, you may find there are ideas you want to put into your website that just don't fit into categories or subcategories.
 That might be a sign that you have to table those until a later date, another website, or a redesign that allows them the space to fit into your website.
 You may also find that you've got some ideas that are very similar to each other — consider lumping those together into one idea, so you don't end up with two different pages with duplicate information.